Liga Femenil: Regulations

 During the inaugural season, teams were expected to field U-23 rosters; four slots were reserved for U-17 players, while two were for overage players.
 All players had to be born in Mexico.
 Additionally, the sixteen teams were split into two groups.
 Teams in each group played each other twice per season.
-The top two teams from each group advanced to the liguilla (playoffs), which consisted of a semifinal of two matches (home and away) followed by a final, also of two matches.
+The top two teams from each group advanced to the liguilla (playoffs), which consisted of a semi-final of two matches (home and away) followed by a final, also of two matches.

 League rules mostly stayed the same for the second season.
 However, the U-23 limit was raised to U-24. liguilla spots were also expanded to include eight teams instead of four, with the top four teams from each group moving on to the liguilla.

 For the third season, the age limit was raised to 25, but each team was allowed to field up to 6 overage players at a time.
 In addition, the groups were undone, so each team would play each other at least once during the season.
 Foreign-born Mexican players were also allowed to play, with up to six allowed per team.
 This decision brought in more players to the league from the NCAA, as well as from the NWSL and Spain's Primera División.

 For the fourth season, the overage limit was removed, nonetheless the teams are still being required to allocate a certain amount of minutes of playing time per tournament to U-20 players to satisfy the league's minors rule.
 The Campeón de Campeonas championship was also introduced to the league for the first time, with Tigres winning the first edition automatically after winning the league title of both tournaments of the 2021–22 season.